A teacher and a child working together at a classroom table

 • Students begin the graduate program by attending classes at the University of Virginia in Charlottesville, Virginia while simultaneously initiating their clinical training in the Sheila C. Johnson Center (SJC), our in-house multidisciplinary clinic that services patients from central Virginia and across the Commonwealth seeking diagnostic or treatment services from speech-language pathologists, audiologists, counselors, and/or literacy specialists.
 SJC is where our CSD graduate students learn core clinical competencies.

-• The program is specially designed to meet the needs of students who already have a background in communication sciences and disorders (Blue Track curriculum) as well as those who do not (Orange Track curriculum).
+• The program is designed to meet the needs of students who already have a background in communication sciences and disorders (Blue Track curriculum) as well as those who do not (Orange Track curriculum).
 Explore tracks in the program overview section, below.

 • During the last semester of their graduate program of study, students are engaged in a full-time “internship” five days per week while also completing their national Praxis exam and comprehensive examinations.
 The internship semester can be completed in the practice setting of the student’s choice (health care, education, private practice) in almost any geographic location in the United States.

-• Every class and every clinical assignment is aimed at producing clinicians who are prepared for (1) the entire Scope of Practice in Speech-Language Pathology, and (2) the entire continuum of care, from infancy through geriatrics, across medical and educational settings.
+• Every class and every clinical assignment is aimed at producing clinicians who are prepared for (1) the entire scope of practice in speech-language pathology, and (2) the entire continuum of care, from infancy through geriatrics, across medical and educational settings.
 Our courses and clinical practica emphasize hands-on learning and making clinical decisions through evidence-based practice.
 We are in the business of creating professionals for the modern workplace.

 Program Overview